Graffersid Blogs

 1. It’s quite flexible with databases.

-2. It’s easy to learn, develop, and can be used in integration with different tools.
+2. It’s easy to learn, and develop and can be used in integration with different tools.

 3. It’s cost-efficient, making it an ideal language to learn and use indefinitely.